dsarahstamps/2021-09-10-VTADS-/index.md

 {% comment %}
 HEADER
-Web-based Tools for Teaching and Research: Jupyter Notebooks and GitHub

 Edit the values in the block above to be appropriate for your workshop.
 If the value is not 'true', 'false', 'null', or a number, please use